lytics/pathforajs/README.md

 [![Build Status](https://travis-ci.org/lytics/pathforajs.svg?branch=develop)](https://travis-ci.org/lytics/pathforajs)

-# Pathfora.js
+# Pathfora JS
-Lightweight library for displaying widgets on your website.
-Integrates with your Lytics account for tracking user actions, and conditionally displaying widgets based on user segment.
-For more info, and full configuration check out the [full documentation](#documentation).
+Pathfora JS is a lightweight SDK for displaying personalized modules on your website, it integrates with your [Lytics](http://www.getlytics.com/) account to track user actions, and conditionally display modules based on your users' audience memebership.
+For more info, and full configuration examples check out the [full documentation](#documentation).

 ## Modules
 There are 4 types of modules and 4 layouts currently supported.
-For more information, see our [documentation](#documentation).

 **Modules can be of the following types:**